Skip to content

 Pitched against tough home-grown competition in the UK, the 240Z, despite its sophistication, was not the bargain it was in the US.
 Import taxes pushed its price beyond £2000, whereas the likes of the MGC, Ford Capri 3000GT, Reliant Scimitar GTE and MGB GT V8 made for a packed marketplace.

 Safety legislation, and demands for more space from US buyers, caused the 240Z to pile on the pounds; by 1973, the heavier and more powerful 260Z had taken over across the Atlantic and in Japan.
 It would be the following year before UK buyers got the wider-tyred, stiffer-sprung 260Z, which was offered not only as a two-seater but also as a 2+2 coupé for the first time.
-With a foot-longer wheelbase than the 240Z, and a modified roofline, the 2+2 offered rear passengers 33 inches of headroom – but the sleek lines of the Matsuo 240Z had gone.
+With a foot-longer wheelbase than the 240Z, and a modified roofline, the 2+2 gave rear passengers 33 inches of headroom – but the sleek lines of the Matsuo 240Z had gone.

 ENGINE AND GEARBOX

 “We do rebuild these engines, but it’s mostly down to age,” James says.
-“The powerplants have no inherent problems and they’re very tuneable.”
+“The powerplants have no inherent problems, and they’re very tuneable.”

 Stateside Z models rapidly got more complicated with emissions controls; UK cars kept their licenced SU carburettors, built by Hitachi, which give few issues apart from requiring regular maintenance and adjustment.
 Parts are hard to source, so many owners upgrade to Weber equivalents, with better spares support.